-Over the coming decade to 2028, it is predicted that the City of Ryde will undergo significant change.

-If the forecasts are correct, we can expect 25,000 more people to be living in our city by 2028 and

-40,000 more by the year 2036.
+Over the coming decade, it is predicted that the City of Ryde will undergo significant change.
+It is anticipated that the City of Ryde Local Government Area (LGA) will house an additional 25,000 people by 2028 and 50,000 more by the year 2036 as forecast by the Northern District Plan.

-The future will be hotter, the economy will be larger, more people will be working and studying here, and we can expect up to a third more cars on our already busy roads.
+The future will see the economy growing, more people will be working and studying within our LGA and it is forecast that up to a more than a third more cars will be utilising our already busy roads.